minhtran-q/deep-dive-into-java/README.md

   + `collect`: Converts the stream into a collection.
   + `reduce`: Aggregates elements into a single result.

+ _Note:_ Operations are lazy, meaning they are not executed until a terminal operation is invoked.

 </details>
 <details>
   <summary>Parallel Streams</summary>
   <br/>

   Streams can be processed in parallel to leverage multi-core processors.

   ```